-This time we are going to do a WireGuard server installation that supports IPv4 and IPv6 peers.
-For the following installation, I use a Virtual Private Server from Hetzner, a company that has data centers in Germany (Nuremberg, Falkenstein), Finland (Helsinki) and in the US (Ashburn, VA).
-The servers from Hetzner have out of the box IPv4 and IPv6 support.
+This time, we will do a WireGuard server installation that supports IPv4 and IPv6 peers.
+For the following installation, I use a Virtual Private Server from Hetzner (referral link), a company that runs data centers in Germany (Nuremberg, Falkenstein), Finland (Helsinki) and in the US (Ashburn, VA).
+The servers from Hetzner have IPv4 and IPv6 support.

-I run the following installation on a pristine Ubuntu 18.04 with just an SSH server and the base system installed.
-I use the smallest server that Hetzner offers with 2 GB RAM.
+I run the following installation on a pristine Ubuntu 20.04 with an SSH server and the base system installed.
+I rented the smallest server (CX11) that Hetzner offers with 2 GB RAM.
 Plenty of memory for just running a WireGuard server.
 This virtual server costs you 3.76 Euro per month (December 2021).

 For the following WireGuard installation, I'm going to use a script that is hosted in this GitHub repository.
 First, a word of warning: When you download scripts from the Internet, do not simply execute them.
 Always open the file in an editor after you have downloaded it.
-Scan the code and try to understand what the script does.
-Look for statements like apt, rpm, yum, wget and curl that download files from the Internet.
-The reason to be careful is that it's very easy for an attacker to install a backdoor or malware on your server this way.
+Then, scan the code and try to understand what the script does.
+Look for statements like apt, rpm, yum, wget, and curl that download files from the Internet.
+The reason to be careful is that it's straightforward for an attacker to install a backdoor or malware on your server this way.

 Open the script in an editor and check the contents!